All Episodes

 Like, I don't know a single young businessman that wouldn't have a drink with Pablo Escobar.

-Yeah, I would absolutely yeah, I mean, like, and it was like it was like when um remember when Joe Biden was asked if um he thought uh Putin was a killer, yeah, and that was his response was controversial.
+I mean, like, it was like, it was like when, um, remember when Joe Biden was asked if um, he thought uh Putin was a killer, yeah.

-I think that the the correct response to that question is at this level, everybody's a killer.
+I think that the correct response to that question is: at this level, everybody's a killer.

 Exactly.

-Like, first, uh I obviously I have no idea whether Biden's ever had anyone killed or something like that.
+Like, first, I obviously have no idea whether Biden's ever had anyone killed or something like that.

 But I mean, everyone that is at a certain level of power has to be aware of that sort of thing.

-I'm pretty sure the vice president of the United States knows how to it's only 10 grand.
+I'm pretty sure the vice president of the United States knows how to do it.

-Yeah, it's it's it wouldn't be keep that in mind.
+Yeah, it's it's it would keep that in mind.

-I mean, the the thing about that is that it's actually at the low end.
+I mean, the thing about that is that it's actually at the low end.

-I mean, it's a pretty like when you look at what demand is versus supply, or when you look at how many people could do the job, there are a lot of young, doggish or ex-military dudes that would be able to shoot one person.
+I mean, it's a pretty like when you look at what demand is versus supply, or when you look at how many people can do the job, there are a lot of young, thuggish, or ex-military dudes that would be able to shoot one person.

-So you can't actually charge the sort of unbelievable James Bond fees you see in a movie.
+So, you can't actually charge the sort of unbelievable James Bond fees you see in the movie.

 All you basically need is a gun and some aggression, not even a gun, depending on the level of aggression.

-But anyway, the the point of this was just that, yes, I think that everyone at a certain level of society is capable of some hyper predatory behavior, and that that includes the elected leaders of countries.
+But anyway, the point of this was just that, yes, I think that everyone at a certain level of society is capable of some hyper-predatory behavior, and that includes the elected leaders of countries.

 The obvious example of this was Jeff Epstein being almost certainly murdered in his cell, where he is in this suicide-proof prison cell with 12-foot ceilings.